princesust/react-redux-ddd/README.md

 The mais edge case was the books IDs.
 The NYT api didn't have a `getBookByID` endpoint.
 Actually the books didn't have IDs at all, so I decided to give them one by using a UUID lib.
 The problem with this was that even it's ok to manipulate books with the ID, I only get them when fetching the books, which is not the case when you are in the `BookDetails` page.
 If I refresh the page I don't have the books in memory to compare anymore, and I decided not to maintain them in local storage because of the size limit and it's not best practice at all.
 The perfect situation would be if the books have a native id and the api have a way to get them by it.
 I even thought about transit them through jwt tokens via query parameters but it was also not a good idea thinking about SEO.
 I end up doing a workaround just to not let the app crash.

 ### What I could've done better
 I would work more on the design system implementations and separation of concerns.
 I'd also apply `windowing` to the grid and list.
-I was about to do so but virtualize a grid is more complex than lists, so I gave up on this.
+I was about to do so but virtualize a grid is more complex than lists, so I gave up on this because of the deadline.

 ## Running the application